theteknocat/drupal-updater/README.md

 * Detailed summary of updates that can be used for the git commit
 * Option to send email notifications (including the detailed summary)
 * Options for handling scaffold files that may have been overriden in the project

+This is a new project in progress, please stand by.